cwaitt/Trine_Teaching_Demo/Lect_Notes/AB-Theory-lect.md

 # Acid-Base Theories
 There are a handful of ways one can define if a compound acts like an acid or base.
-This page will cover the three main acid-base theories that are commonly iscussed in chemistry (but acknolwedge that there are others).
+This page will cover the three main acid-base theories that are commonly discussed in chemistry (but acknowledge that there are others).

 ## Arrhenius Theory

-The Arrhenius definition is relatively straight forward but only apply to aqueous solutions. **Arrhenious acids** are substances that yeild H<sup>+</sup> ions when disolved in water, and **Arrhenious bases** yeild OH<sup>-</sup> ions.
+The Arrhenius definition is relatively straight forward but only applies to aqueous solutions. **Arrhenius acids** are substances that yield H<sup>+</sup> ions when dissolved in water, and **Arrhenius bases** yield OH<sup>-</sup> ions.
 Lets look at a couple of examples.

 <p align='center'>
 <img src="https://latex.codecogs.com/svg.image?\small&space;\text{HCl(aq)}\rightarrow\text{H}^{&plus;}\text{(aq)}&plus;\text{Cl}^{-}\text{(aq)}" />